deni-13/NetScanner-W-Python-/README.md

-# NetScanner is a Cyber Securşty Tool
+# NetScanner is a Cyber Security Tool
 My netScanner !!
 It was made by myself in time that i am keen on security :)